 As a parent it can be worrying, but Internet Matters, a not-for-profit e-safety organisation has a wealth of free online advice about all the issues kids might face.

-As many of us make resolutions at the start of a new year, we’ve created seven internet-safety resolutions - small things you can do to help your son or daughter stay safe online:
+We've created seven internet-safety resolutions - small things you can do to help your son or daughter stay safe online:

 1: I will regularly talk to my child